Print

 Instructions

-Put olive oil in a skillet over med-high heat.
+1. Put avocado oil in a skillet over med-high heat.
 Add the onion and garlic and sauté for a few minutes, stirring frequently.

 You can make this chili in a pot on the stove if you want (rather than a slow cooker):

-1. Put olive oil in a large pot over med-high heat.
+1. Put avocado oil in a large pot over med-high heat.
 Add the onion and garlic and sauté for a few minutes, stirring frequently.

 2. Add the ground meat and cook until no longer pink, stirring and breaking it up as it cooks.